hrshadhin/school-management-system/README.md

 # school-management-system(SMS)
 Many School Mangers and Principal have been lacking the opportunity to manage their administrative activities using technological advancements such as Mobile Phones, Tablets, Computers and Internet.
 Currently it is difficult for School Mangers and Principals to know in real time how many students are attending classes, the Parents’ contact details of each student, or generating reports on school fee payments for each student.
 These are just some of the many solutions we are providing with our  School Management System.

+:loudspeaker:
+**New theme, new features, more dynamic with support of PHP 7.2 and Laravel 5.6 is comming soon!!!**

 ## Installation and use
 # SMS is build using Laravel 4.2
 ```